datacommonsorg/website/web-components/docs/README.md

 Optional:

+- `colors` _list of strings_
+  - List of up to 3 colors to use for the color scale.
+  - Values should follow CSS specification (keywords, rgb, rgba, hsl, hex, etc.)
+  - If only 1 color is given, a luminance based color scale will be used
+  - If only 2 colors are given, a divergent color scale will be used, with the first color corresponding to the min value, and the second color corresponding to the max value.
+  - If 3 or more colors are given, a color scale with the first three colors corresponding to [min, mean, max] values will be used.
 - `subscribe` _string_
   - Event channel to subscribe to.
   - The event channel must match the event channel of the [slider component](#map-chart-time-slider)